A 74-year-old Buckingham man who has Parkinson’s is taking on a 15,000ft skydive in aid of Parkinson’s UK, according to Bucks Herald.

 Anthony Houghton-Brown will be doing the skydive with his son Alastair, aged 46, and friend, Richard Dawson, 50, at Hinton-in-the-Hedges airfield on Saturday, September 17.

-Anthony was diagnosed with Parkinson’s – a progressive condition affecting the brain – in 2006.
+Anthony was diagnosed with Parkinson’s – a progressive condition affecting the brain – in 2006, and he said that the diagnosis has changed his life and forced him into early retirement from his job as a teacher.

 About 145,000 people in the UK live with Parkinson’s and it is the fastest growing neurological condition in the world.
 Common symptoms include tremors, muscle stiffness and slowness of movement, but it can also cause fatigue, insomnia, anxiety and depression.